wazuh/wazuh-documentation/source/installation-guide/upgrading/different_major.rst

       # apt-get install filebeat

-.. note:: The step showed describe a simple upgrade process.
-If you need something more specific, please refer to the official upgrading guides from Elastic
+.. note:: The steps showed above describe a simple upgrade process.
+If you need something more specific, please refer to the official upgrading guides from Elastic.

 Official Upgrading guides for Elastic Stack: